 Steven Runo is Professor at the Kenyatta University Nairobi.
 He uses genetics and genomics tools to improve African crops.
 One of his great success stories is resistance to Striga, also known as witchweed.
 Striga is as very damaging parasitic weed threatening the livelyhoods of smallholder farmers in several regions of Africa.
 He uses the most advanced research tools to understand host-pathogen interaction and applies this knowledge to develop striga resistant African crops.
 His work is highly appreciated.
 He was invited keynote speaker at a BOKU mini symposium on New Genomic Technologies in February 2025.

-He will teach the course: Genomics and breeding tools for improving crops for smallholder farmers in sub-Sahara Africa.
+He was teaching the topic: Genomics and breeding tools for improving crops for smallholder farmers in sub-Sahara Africa.

 For more information please contact Hermann Buerstmayr